Our phones can be technological gifts, empowering us to become more productive, creative, and healthy.

 Maybe I shouldn’t call this one my “favorite” app.
 Moment can track how much time you spend on my iPhone and even what apps you’re using.
 I’m using the free version, but it has opened my eyes to how much time I’m wasting on my iPhone.

-I discovered this app through the site Time Well Spent.
+I discovered Moment through the site Time Well Spent.
 They put together a great video, This Panda is Dancing, that will hopefully encourage you to think deeper about your relationship with your phone.

 Articles I’ve written about our relationship with technology:

 At the risk of sounding super weird, this app to help you meditate is amazing.
-I downloaded the app with doubt and hesitation, but it finally won me over.
+I was full of doubt and hesitation when I downloaded the app, but it finally won me over.

 Meditating?
 Have you gone crazy Samuel?